aws/aws-toolkit-azure-devops/Docs/systemsmanager-getparameter.rst

 Custom Variable Name
 --------------------

-    Required of Variable Name Transform is set to 'use custom name'.
+    Required if Variable Name Transform is set to 'use custom name'.
 Specifies the desired name for the build variable.

 Search Pattern
 --------------